thoom/restup/README.md

 YAML config
 -----------

-The client uses two different methods for find the YAML file `.restclient.yml`.
+The client uses two different methods to find the YAML file `.restclient.yml`.
 It will first look in the current directory.
 If it is not present, it will then look in the current user's home directory.